FranLeston/shark_attack_data_analysis/README.md

 to view the plots.

 ## What I wanted to show
+1. Did a Full Moon mean more shark attacks?
-1. Show shark attacks by year since the year 1900 to present day.
+2. Show shark attacks by year since the year 1900 to present day.
-2. Did shark attacks increase since the film JAWS released?
+3. Did shark attacks increase since the film JAWS released?
-3. Show the age distribution of the attacks.
+4. Show the age distribution of the attacks.
 How many were male/female?
-4. What activities resulted in the most shark attacks?
+5. What activities resulted in the most shark attacks?
-5. What species of shark is the most aggresive?
+6. What species of shark is the most aggresive?
-6. What are the fatality rates of shak attacks reported?
+7. What are the fatality rates of shak attacks reported?
-7. What were the most frequent injuries?
+8. What were the most frequent injuries?
-8. What were the countries with the most shark attacks?
+9. What were the countries with the most shark attacks?

 ## Preparing the data...